nextml/NEXT/examples/README.md

-We support three ways to launch an experiment on NEXT.

-1. With
-2. Hitting the

 This scripts in this directory launch an experiment on a machine already running NEXT whose hostname is specified in the environment variable `NEXT_BACKEND_GLOBAL_HOST`.
 For example,